 The credit growth measures that we evaluate have not been tested in the literature so far.
-Moreover, it is hard to understand, in theory, why it may work as a good forecasting variable, as standard models do not incorporate credit.
-Stock and Watson (1999b) evaluated the performances of some credit measures, which are either subcomponents of the monetary aggregates (like the monetary base or reserves) or related to commercial and industrial loans.
-The latter group includes the truly credit-related variables in their analysis, but they are quite different than our measures of credit.
-Stock and Watson (1999b)'s focus on credit to firms is indeed sensible since credit to firms should be related with the tone of economic activity and the costs that the firms face.
-However, they do not find evidence that such a channel works very well to help forecast inflation.
-We look at credit to the overall private sector, including households, and our findings show that it matters for forecasting inflation.
+Moreover, it is hard to understand, in theory, why it may work as a good forecasting variable, as standard models do not incorporate credit.5 We look at credit to the overall private sector, including households, and our findings show that it matters for forecasting inflation.
 The intuition behind this would simply be that what really matters is the money that reaches the hands of consumers and allows them to finance purchases of goods.
 Putting more money in the hands of consumers chasing the same goods will surely put upward pressure on prices.
 We believe this explains why our results are so strong with credit to the private sector.
 However, a more detailed analysis still needs to be done and we leave this as an open question for future research.